Do you want to help your child build a “can-do” attitude? Help them build a growth mindset!

 1. Reframe “smart.”

 There are many ways to be smart.
-And, your child’s ultimate success life is not solely determined by their performance relative to their grade-level.
+And, your child’s ultimate success in life is not solely determined by their performance relative to their grade level.

 Work with your child to make a list of strengths that have nothing to do with grades.
 Consciously affirm and reinforce them to keep optimistic thoughts top-of-mind.

 Figure out your child’s learning style with a quiz.
-It’s fun to have the whole family take a quiz, to make it clear that there is more than one learning style.
+It’s fun to have the whole family take a quiz.
+This helps to make it clear that there is more than one learning style.

 Once you know your child’s learning style, you can better support their individual strengths and find more opportunities for growth in and out of the classroom.